tochka-public/Tochka.JsonRpc/docs/en/client/quickstart.md

 Install nuget package `Tochka.JsonRpc.Client`.

-Implement client inherited from `JsonRpcClientBase` and use base class's methods `SendNotification`, `SendRequest` and `SendBatch` for your logic
+Implement client inherited from `JsonRpcClientBase` and use base class's methods `SendNotification`, `SendRequest` and `SendBatch` for your logic.

 ```cs
 internal class MyJsonRpcClientOptions : JsonRpcClientOptionsBase